Need help with your essay?

 Essay 3: If you could change one thing about your current organisation, what would you make different?
 How would you overcome obstacles to this change, and what impact would this change have in the short-term and long-term?
 (300 words)

-A revised version of Essay 1 from last year, this essay is a chance for applicants to demonstrate their insight into a specific issue facing their current employer, as well as their sound judgment with respect to how this problem might be addressed.
+This essay is a chance for applicants to demonstrate their insight into a specific issue facing their current employer, as well as their sound judgment with respect to how this problem might be addressed.
 Furthermore, applicants are also asked to anticipate the obstacles they might face in implementing their suggested change, to propose techniques for overcoming those obstacles, and to reflect on how the change would impact the organization over time.
 This essay suggests that the admissions committee is interested in identifying prospective students who will be ahead of the curve upon graduating from business school and in a position to make a meaningful impact on the organizations they join after completing the Judge MBA.
 Given the narrow word limit and the fact that the adcom will likely not be intimately familiar with your organization, the key to this essay will be writing in a concise and accessible way that is easy for the admissions reader to understand.

 Call us at +1-215-568-2590 or click to